Yu Chang Player Props: Red Sox vs. Athletics

-The Boston Red Sox, including Yu Chang (.216 batting average in his past 10 games), take on starting pitcher Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+On Wednesday, Yu Chang (on the back of going 0-for-4 with an RBI) and the Boston Red Sox face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
+First pitch is at 3:37 PM ET.

-In his last game he had a hitless performance (0-for-4 with an RBI) against the Athletics.
+He had a hitless performance in his most recent game (0-for-4 with an RBI) against the Athletics.

 Yu Chang Game Info & Props vs. the Athletics